BADCJ/colours/README.md

 *  cyan
 *  white

+And supported decorations are :
+*  Bright
+*  Dim
+*  Underscore
+*  Blink
+*  Reverse
+*  Hidden

+For Background color , just write the supported colour name in Pascal case in decorations array.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.